PeaceFounder/PeaceFounder.github.io/index.md

   * Privacy is ensured through a cascade of mixes which do not need to be trusted, and one of them can be your desktop computer
   * Versatile and innovative ballots:
     * cardinal, preferential voting is possible
-    * complex ballots with a budget constrains
+    * complex ballots with budget constraints
     * statistical ballots where a large ballot is split into smaller ones and assigned verifiably random to anonymous voters reducing repetitive work and amplifying each voter's responsibility
     * ability for voters to change their votes after elections making untrusted representatives lose their seats and making them more accountable to society
   * Accessible trust for voters.
 Every voter can see their vote is cast as intended and counted as cast and can do vote counting and auditing elections themselves.
   * Trusted party-free design.
   * Unstoppable and defendable elections by third parties.
-  * Extendable with specialized hardware to support coercion resistance.
+  * Extendable with specialised hardware to support coercion resistance.